 Zillow.com recently conducted a study and found these 7 zones to be the best places to upgrade without breaking the bank.
 They suggest focusing on any combination of the 7 main zones when planning a kitchen upgrade.
 The zones are; cabinets, backsplash, countertops, shelving, lighting, pulls and knobs, and appliances and plumbing.

 If you are ready to jump into a kitchen upgrade in any of these zones, this is what Zillow recommends for each zone so that you can get the most bang for your buck.

-Cabinets - can be repainted, refaced, or replaced i ...
+Cabinets - can be repainted, refaced, or replaced in about ...

 Friday, October 11, 2019 / by Lauren McGinnis

 Struggling to come up with a down payment?
 You're not alone.
 According to a recent survey from Apartment List, 62% of millennial renters say that's their main reason for delaying buying a home.
 Of that group, 48% say they have no money for a down payment.

 Saving thousands of dollars can feel overwhelming but luckily there are several options to help realize the dream of owning your own home.
 Not all of the programs are publicized.
 That's where working with a REALTOR can help!
 Here are some tips to help you find the right down payment assistance for you.

 The first thing we recommend is to ask your REALTOR or lender.
 They would be able to help guide you to programs best matching your criteria or, at the very least, put you on the right track.

 If you do not have a REALTOR yet, start with a national search.
 When you search for programs that aren't connected to a specific location, you give yourself more options.
 Doing your own research will not only make; ...